 Types of Property Contamination

 If land or facilities are contaminated with toxins or pollution due to the negligence of a nearby corporation, the home and property owner may be entitled to compensation for damages to personal property, public nuisance and any injury resulting from exposure to hazardous substances.
-Contact an Ohio property contamination lawyer to investigate the root cause of pollution.
+Contact a property contamination lawyer to investigate the root cause of pollution.

 Recent lawsuits and settlements have targeted oil and gas companies, government land operators, miners, and other manufactures for contaminating the environment, private property, and endangering the health and lives of thousands of American citizens.